tralph3/Steam-Metadata-Editor/README.md

 Although I explained it all somewhat gracefully, that doesn't mean I managed to discover it myself sadly.
 I connected the dots later, but the actual information was provided to me by *Tim Green*, creator of [Steam Edit](https://steamedit.tg-software.com/).
 My application intends to be a cross-platform and open-source alternative to it, but in no way do I intend to make it obsolete or discredit *Tim*, he has been a great help in the creation of this program, and I'm positive I wouldn't have been able to create it without his help.
 A big thanks to him.

 I'd also like to thank [*Leonid*](https://github.com/leovp) for indirectly aiding me by making the source code of [steamfiles](https://github.com/leovp/steamfiles) freely available to anyone, it has greatly helped me understand how the file worked, and I even borrowed some code.

+Finally, thanks to [*xPaw*](https://github.com/xPaw) for documenting an update to the file format that included an extra checksum in [this](https://github.com/SteamDatabase/SteamAppInfo) repo.